smeerpate/PRUPixels/README.md

 # PRUPixels
 In these turbulent times, it's sometimes necessary to let ourselves be distracted by the wonders of physics and electronics, and the magical phenomena they can produce.
 That’s the spirit behind this project.
 This is certainly not a ready-made solution fit for production.
-Rather, the intention is to demonstrate how the microcontroller on the BeagleBone Black, using its PRU, can be used to generate serial LED data for WS2814 and SK6812RGBW-type RGBW LED drivers, based on a locally stored MP4 video.
-With few alternations, the code could be used to generate data for UCS1903, WS2811 and WS2812 RGB drivers.
+Rather, the intention is to demonstrate how the microcontroller on the BeagleBone Black, using its PRU, can be used to generate serial LED data MBI5124 LED drivers, based on a locally stored MP4 video.
+With few alternations, the code could be used to generate data for other drivers.
 Perhaps this project could also serve as a starting point for those with the ambition to create controllers for use in events and architectural applications.
 Who knows...

 ## 1. Resources